Engine Lathe Basics 211

 headstock

-The part of the lathe that holds the motor, gearbox , and spindle.
+The component of an engine lathe that holds the motor, gearbox, and spindle.
 The headstock powers the lathe.

 high-speed steel